eleurent/sisyphe/about.md

 A simple app to memorize poetry.

-Please feel free to contribute through pull requests on the [project github](https://github.com/eleurent/sisyphe)
+Feel free to contribute through pull requests on the [project github](https://github.com/eleurent/sisyphe)